Kaavan

-Kaavan (کاون; born 1985) is a male Asian elephant known as the "world's loneliest elephant" after his partner Saheli died in 2012.
+Kaavan (کاون; born 1985) is a male Asian elephant known as the "world's loneliest elephant" since his partner, 22-year-old Saheli, died in 2012.
 Kaavan was gifted by the government of Sri Lanka to Pakistan in 1985.
 He remained at the Islamabad Zoo until November 2020, when he was moved to a sanctuary in Cambodia, in response to a campaign launched by local and international animal rights activists, led by American singer Cher.

 In May 2020, the Islamabad High Court ordered Kaavan to be released.

 Biography

 Kaavan was born in Sri Lanka in 1985 and was kept at Pinnawala Elephant Orphanage.
 The Sri Lankan government gifted him to then-President of Pakistan, Muhammad Zia-ul-Haq, when Kaavan was one year old.
 The elephant was kept at the Islamabad Zoo and remained as the only Asian elephant living in Pakistan.
 An elephant named Saheli was brought from Bangladesh in 1990 as Kaavan's partner until her death in 2012.